How To Bet Soccer: A Beginner's Guide To The World Cup

 In just a few short days, the biggest sporting event on the planet returns from its four-year slumber.
 Eyeballs will be glued to screens from Hong Kong to Halifax.
 More importantly, an enormous amount of money will be in play at the window.
 The FIFA World Cup Final may be the first time some of you bet soccer.

 Soccer wagering can be a bit tricky for the American audience, due to some of the innate differences between how it’s bet compared to more popular American sports.
-But the game is beautiful and, more importantly, the math dictates successful bets just like it does for football and basketball.
+It might be the beautiful game, but the betting math doesn’t care how pretty it is.

 Three-Way Betting